Echuca Paving FAQ is a series of questions and answers about paving

 Paver sealers are less of a necessity and more of a personal choice.
 Some of the benefits of paver sealing are easy to stain removal, less weed germination between the joints, and enhanced colours.
 As you can see, none of these is requirements.
 But, sealers need reapplying after every 3-5 years and more frequently in the regions with rougher usage.

 Paving is a bit thick, and thus, if you have space enough for it, you can install some beautiful pavers on your pool deck or patio.
 Pavers come in various thicknesses.
-So, chose one that fits your space and you are done.
+So, chose one that fits your space.

 Please get in contact with one of our experts if you need some help.